 Normal loss is an unavoidable loss which occurs due to the inherent nature of the materials and production process under normal conditions.
 It is normally estimated on the basis of past experience of the industry.
 It may be in the form of normal wastage, normal scrap, normal spoilage, and normal defectiveness.
 It may occur at any time of the process.
-No of units of normal loss: Input x Expected percentage of Normal Loss.

-The cost of normal loss is a process.
-If the normal loss units can be sold as a crap then the sale value is credited with process account.
+No of units of normal loss: Input x Expected percentage of crap then the sale value is credited with process account.
 If some rectification is required before the sale of the normal loss, then debit that cost in the process account.
 After adjusting the normal loss the cost per unit is calculates with the help of the following formula: